-We are currently closed to unsolicited queries until February 2014.
+We will reopen to unsolicited queries in June 2014.

-World Weaver Press seeks quality fantasy, paranormal, and science fiction projects that engage the mind and ensnares the story-loving soul.
+World Weaver Press seeks quality fantasy, paranormal, and science fiction projects that engage the mind and ensnare the story-loving soul.

 World Weaver Press publishes digital and print editions of speculative fiction at various lengths (novels, novellas) and in various formats, including collections and themed anthologies (short stories and novelettes) for Adult, YA, and New Adult audiences.
-We do not accept submissions of individual short stories (except for open themed anthologies).
+Our books are carried through Ingram, but our distribution is primarily online; meaning we sell through websites (including our own starting summer 2014!), occasionally at bookstores, and always in the vendor room of conventions we attend.

 In 2014, we will accept unsolicited queries (for novels, etc.) only during the months of February, June, and September.